 And I say that we need to stop equating self-care and self-love as an act of selfishness.

 It perpetuates the idea that when women focus on themselves, they deprive someone else from something — and at the end creates more tension and puts us in a cycle of depletion.

-Therefore, it seems counterintuitive to shift from focusing on others to prioritizing yourself, until you face burn out or another health challenges, until you broke down in your marriage / personal relationships or until some major life event turns your world upside down.
+Therefore, it seems counterintuitive to shift from focusing on others to prioritizing yourself, until some major life event turns your world upside down.

-So, what gets in the way of prioritizing and loving yourself?
-Why is it so easy to put everyone else first?
+So, what gets in the way of caring for, prioritizing and loving yourself?

-Or maybe the deeper question is : Where do you need to redefine your own self-worth and yourself?
+Or maybe the deeper question : How is putting everyone else first benefiting you?
+Where do you need to redefine your own self-worth and yourself?

 Because when you know, honor, respect and value yourself, everything else changes.

-I feel called to share this story, because, at various times of my life, I had lost myself for somebody else.
-And I know, that in the name of humility and service, building a relationship with yourself can be one of the hardest things to do.
+I feel called to share this story, because, at various times in my life, I had lost myself for somebody else.
+And I know for sure that building a relationship with yourself can be one of the hardest things to do.